bitdocs/bitdocs-code/docs/output-ls.md

-# Output Bits
+# Output Bits (Lights and Sound)

 These are the bits that output something, whether it be a light, some type of signal, a sound, or something else.

 These bits actually do the work, as with just [input](/placeholder) and [logic](/placeholder) bits, nothing will happen, so you need an output bit for your device to function.

 All of these bits also pass electricity along, so connecting another bit to the end of an output will continue your device.
-This means you can have as many [buzzers](#buzzer), [speakers](/placeholder), and other noise making bits as you want!
+This means you can have as many [buzzers](#buzzer), [speakers](#speaker), and other noise making bits as you want!
 (Though we advise against this.)

+This section is all about the bits that produce lights and sound

 ## Buzzer